 Paying for benefits

-Find out how to pay for your PEBB retiree benefits.
+Learn about payment options for your PEBB retiree benefits.

 On this page

-Please make checks payable to Health Care Authority and send to:
+Make checks payable to Health Care Authority and send to:

 - Health Care Authority

 PO Box 42691

 Your payments are taken from your end-of-the month pension through the Department of Retirement Systems (DRS).
 For example, if your coverage takes effect January 1, your January 31 pension will show your deductions for January.

 Important!
 Due to timing issues with DRS, you may receive an invoice for any premiums and applicable premium surcharges not deducted from your pension when you first enrolled.
 We will send you an invoice if a first payment is needed.
 If you receive an invoice, your payment is due by the deadline listed on it.